-A total of 99 parking spaces will be provided on site.
-This amount will meet the Zoning Bylaw requirement but to reduce the impact of overflow traffic on weekends on the adjacent neighbourhood, the Church is prepared to enter into a parking agreement with the Knoxdale Public School.
-This agreement entails that on the weekend, overflow parking needs will be directed to the school parking lot.
-The school is less than 170 metres away and will prevent the unnecessary addition of surface parking, in an area with abundant surface parking lots that are not well used on the weekends and evenings.
+A total of 98 parking spaces will be provided on site.
+This amount will meet the Zoning Bylaw requirement but to reduce the impact of overflow traffic on weekends on the adjacent neighbourhood, the Church is prepared to enter into a parking agreement with the medical office building at 139 Greenbank Road.
+This agreement entails that on the weekend (Sunday), overflow parking will be directed to the medical building parking lot.
+The office building is less than 150 metres away and will prevent the unnecessary addition of surface parking, in an area with abundant surface parking lots that are not well used on the weekends and evenings.
 This provides for an ideal shared parking arrangement.

 The existing playground will be relocated to the north end of the property, adjacent to the community building.
-This playground is used by the daycare facility across the street (operated by the Coptic Church), additional and improved pedestrian pathways are proposed.
-A new fence will be constructed around the perimeter of the site.
+This playground is used by the daycare facility across the street on Canfield Road (operated by the Coptic Church), additional and improved pedestrian pathways are proposed.
+A new solid opaque fence will be constructed around the perimeter of the site.
 The opaque fence in combination with extensive landscaping along the Parkmount frontage will provide a pleasant screening option.
-As shown in the Landscape Plans, the plans are intended to provide a green buffer along Parkmount Crescent in order to create transition between the church and the residential community.
+As shown in the Landscape Plans, the plans are intended to provide a green buffer along Parkmount Crescent in order to create an effective transition between the church and the residential community.

 To construct the new building, three detached dwellings will be demolished: 9 Canfield Road, 15 and 17 Parkmount Crescent.
 Pedestrian access to the site and out to Greenbank Road from Parkmount will be prevented through installation of fencing, and to reduce the impacts of spillover on-street parking on the adjacent local streets.
 In order to mitigate any negative impacts on the adjacent community as a result of removing three houses, an opaque fence will be built along the property line.
-A fence will be fitting for the neighbourhood setting, as seen in Figure 14, the house at the corner of Parkmount Crescent and Banner Road has a similar one.
+The houses at the corner of Parkmount Crescent and Banner Road have a similar fence placement as the proposed development (Figure 14).
 In addition to the fence, extensive landscaping is proposed along the Parkmount edge.
-There is a 3.7 metre setback from the fence to the property line where plantings will be located, and there is an additional 6.2 metere setback within the right-of-way from property line to curb.
-Mature trees have been retained along Parkmount to maintain the residential character of the street and coniferous and deciduous trees are retained along Greenbank Road which will serve to screen the new community centre
+Mature trees have been retained along Parkmount to maintain the residential character of the street and coniferous and deciduous trees will be retained along Greenbank Road which will serve to screen the new community centre.
 The proposed development will be on full municipal water and septic service.
 Stormwater management is to be handled through a series of storage cisterns.